curl/curl/docs/SSL-PROBLEMS.md

   but on the other hand it allows curl to connect to that kind of strange servers.

+## Allow unsafe legacy renegotiation

+  A protocol flaw in how renegotiation works in TLS 1.2 and earlier caused all SSL libraries to fix their code to support a revised standard known as "secure renegotiation".
+Despite this, SSL libraries have continued to support the original renegotiation standard, now referred to as "unsafe legacy renegotiation", by default for compatibility with peers missing the fix.

+  OpenSSL 3 has an option to allow unsafe legacy renegotiation and no longer allows it by default.
+If curl returns an error from OpenSSL that is similar to "SSL routines::unsafe legacy renegotiation disabled" then you will have to explicitly allow unsafe legacy renegotiation to connect to that server.

+  When curl is built with the OpenSSL backend, to connect to such outdated servers you can use the option --ssl-allow-unsafe-reneg. libcurl users can use CURLOPT_SSL_OPTIONS with option value CURLSSLOPT_ALLOW_UNSAFE_RENEG.

 ## Disabling certificate revocation checks

   Some SSL backends may do certificate revocation checks (CRL, OCSP, etc)